Herringbone vs. Chevron Flooring Patterns

 Herringbone and chevron look similar and can be easily confused.
 The key difference is the angle at which each wood plank is cut.
 In the herringbone pattern, each end of the wood planks is cut at a 90-degree angle, which creates a broken zigzag pattern.
 Chevron, on the other hand, uses wood planks that are cut at a 45-degree angle, creating a continual zigzag pattern.
 The angled wood planks in chevron meet, creating an exact point that has an arrow-like effect.

-If you need help figuring out if herringbone or chevron floors are right for you, the Flooring Canada experts are here to help.
-Give them a call, or stop by your local Flooring Canada store today.
+If you need help figuring out if herringbone or chevron floors are right for you, the Flooring America experts are here to help.
+Give them a call, or stop by your local Flooring America store today.